Negative Exponents In Scientific Notation

 A negative exponent in scientific notation doesn't imply a negative number; instead, it indicates the reciprocal of a positive power of 10.
 For instance:

 Notice the pattern: each time the exponent decreases by one, the decimal point moves one place to the left, resulting in a smaller number.
-This is because we're essentially dividing by 10 repeatedly.
+On top of that, this is because we're essentially dividing by 10 repeatedly.
 The negative exponent tells us how many times we've divided by 10.

 Converting Numbers to Scientific Notation with Negative Exponents